Skip to content

 Taking a quick search through Windows 10’s built-in utilities will bring you to the generic photo viewer app.
 It has a few useful features, including the basic photo editor.
 However, most people will agree that this photo viewer simply isn’t enough.

-• IrfanView supports 70+ formats and batch-converts 500+ photos in under 2 minutes
+• IrfanView supports 70+ formats and includes batch conversion tools

 • FastStone offers RAW support, lossless JPEG rotation, and a three-panel browsing layout